minettebrink/image-to-video/tutorial.md

 - To configure the builder, select Dockerfile and write `./Dockerfile` in the docker file location and in the Work directory `/front_end`.

     <imgx src="assets/builder_frontend.png" width="500" alt="Builder Frontend">
-- After you the backend has started, add the URL as an environment variable with the name `VITE_BACKEND_URL`.
+- After the backend has started, add the URL as an environment variable with the name `VITE_BACKEND_URL`.

     <img src="assets/variable_frontend.png" width="500" alt="Variable Frontend">
 - In the Instance section, select the CPU category and choose Small.